 Smoking in the family car

-Smoking in the family car increases exposure of both adults and children to secondhand smoke in an enclosed space.
+Smoking in the family car increases exposure of both adults and children to second-hand smoke in an enclosed space.
 This is unhealthy and can trigger an attack in children who have asthma.
 In Victoria, it is illegal to smoke in cars carrying children less than 18 years of age.

 Give up for your kids

 Nicotine, one of the chemicals in cigarettes, is powerfully addictive.
 As a result, most smokers find it difficult to quit.
 You might find nicotine patches, inhalers or gum to be helpful.

 A strong motivator is the knowledge that every cigarette you smoke is damaging not only to yourself, but also to your children.
 Giving up cigarettes is one of the best things you can do for their health and wellbeing.

 Parents are role models for their children.
 Once you quit smoking, you will set a great example to the children around you and reduce the chance that they will take up smoking later in life.